bacpop/pp-sketchlib/README.md

 doi:[10.1007/11780441_13](https://doi.org/10.1007/11780441_13>)

 ## Building and testing notes (for developers)
+Run `python setup.py build --debug` to build with debug flags on

 You can set an environment variable `SKETCHLIB_INSTALL` to affect `python setup.py`:

 - Empty: uses cmake